Smoking Your First Pork Butt: Easy Pulled Pork

 • If you can afford a little extra, it’s worth going for certified free-range (look for Animal Welfare Approved” or “Certified Humane” labels on the packaging).

-If you can’t find good pork butt locally we recommend the meat from Porter Road.
+If you can’t find good pork butt locally, we recommend the meat from Porter Road.

 Now, although a few of these cuts have the name butt associated with them, they actually do not come from the rear end of the animal.
-The word butt is derived from Old English language, “butt” meaning the widest part and the shoulders on a pig are the widest.
+The word butt is derived from the Old English language, “butt” meaning the widest part and the shoulders of a pig are the widest.
 So you can rest easy, you are not eating, well umm, you know what.

 Items that will help you cook these are: